ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

     The plugin business logic is kept minimal, to simplify the example.

 ..
-TODO: once merged to main, link to some real plugins in the note above.
+TODO: once merged to main, link to some real plugins in the preceding note.

 Configuration
 '''''''''''''

-To start, let's define the user-definable configuration for our launcher.
+To start, you need to create the user-definable configuration for the launcher.
 Since ACP should be run as a sub-process, the path to the server binary needs to be defined.

 This configuration is defined as a :py:func:`dataclass <dataclasses.dataclass>`: